Boonchu Rojanastien: Political career

 He became involved in politics in 1973 under the administration of Prime Minister Sanya Dharmasakti.
 Boonchu was appointed a senator and he played a role in drafting the Constitution in 1974.

 He joined Social Action Party and was elected as a Member of Parliament from Prachin Buri Province.
 This was during the short reign of Seni Pramoj, who was succeeded by his brother, Kukrit Pramoj.

 Under Kukrit, Boonchu served as deputy prime minister and finance minister, and he initiated his populist "ngern phan" program of doling out billions of baht to local governments.

 He left politics in 1983 and returned to banking, serving as chairman of Siam City Bank, only to return to politics in 1986 as the head of the Kijprachakhom Party.
 The party later consolidated with other parties to form the Ekaphap Party, of which Boonchu served as deputy.
 He later led the Palang Dharma Party.

 Boonchu eventually joined the Democrat Party and served as a cabinet member and then adviser to the first government of Chuan Leekpai.

 "The future of a political party hinges on its policies.
 Any inappropriate policies will just simply fade away," was Boonchu's famous motto.

 Boonchu left politics in 1998 after serving on the House Budget Committee.

 Later years

 Boonchu's family weathered the 1997 East Asian financial crisis.
-He then started the Chiva-Som International Resort and Spa in Hua Hin, which at its peak, became one of the best Resort and Spa and was awarded the top resort and spa of the world.
+He then started the Chiva-Som International Resort and Spa in Hua Hin, which at its peak, became one of the best Resorts and Spas and was awarded the top resort and spa of the world.

 He suffered from leukemia, and was treated at Vichaiyudh Hospital in Bangkok, where he died on March 19, 2007.